TTTaevas/Website-Finder/README.md

 # To make the Node.js script go through 3000 URLs in HTTPS with various top-level domains with logging:
 $ node index.js -m https -l

+# To make the (built) C# script go through 100 URLs with the .com top-level domains with a 0% chance for each URL to feature a second level domain without logging:
+$ C#.exe -d .com -s 0
 ```

 ## REPORTS